pneyrinck/corecontrol/README.md

 * JSON Patch - https://tools.ietf.org/html/rfc6901
 ```

-The JSON representation for the OSC module in the first code example above is:
+The JSON representation for the surface module in the first code example above is:
 ```
 {
-  songcontrol:{
-    type:'osc',
+    type:'surface',
     identifier:'songcontrol',
     name:'Song Control',
     controls: {